 But if we turn this ranking on its head, and look at Europe’s most peaceful major cities, we’ll have to go to our German neighbors to find peace and quiet.
 According to the study, Düsseldorf is the quietest city in Europe, followed by Oslo and Hanover, another German city.

 Now you know where to go if you’re looking for peace and quiet.
-But if Germany doesn’t appeal to you, why not treat yourself to a bucolic getaway in the Paris region?
+But if Germany isn’t your cup of tea, why not treat yourself to a bucolic getaway in the Paris region?